HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Qualitative Analysis

-\paragraph{Low-speedup cases II: prefill-dominated pages.} A second failure mode arises from pages where the end-to-end latency is bottlenecked by the fixed vision/prefill stage once decoding is accelerated.
+A second failure mode arises for pages where the fixed vision/prefill stage becomes the bottleneck once decoding is accelerated.
 As shown in \cref{fig:qual_low_prefill}, such pages typically have short or sparse outputs, leaving limited decoding time to amortize the front-end cost.
 Even when HSD greatly reduces the decode loop, the overall runtime remains constrained by vision/prefill, so the end-to-end improvement is capped.
 This explains the smaller gains observed for short documents in our quantitative results: decode-side acceleration alone cannot overcome a front-end cost that occupies a significant fraction of the inference budget.

 \paragraph{Takeaways.} The qualitative evidence supports two key conclusions.
 First, draft quality governs AAL and decode-side acceleration: accurate drafts enable long accepted spans and large reductions in decoding steps, whereas draft errors cause frequent rejections and limited gains.
-Second, the latency composition governs end-to-end speedup: when the fixed vision/prefill stage accounts for a substantial fraction of total runtime (as in short or sparse pages), decode-side improvements translate only partially to $SR_{\text{e2e}}$.
-Taken together, these findings explain why HSD delivers robust overall acceleration while exhibiting predictable, interpretable variation across document types.
+Second, the latency composition governs end-to-end speedup: when the fixed vision/prefill stage accounts for a substantial fraction of total runtime (as in short or sparse pages), decode-side improvements translate only partially into end-to-end speedup ($SR_{\text{e2e}}$).
+Taken together, despite variations in the above factors, HSD consistently maintains positive speedup across the analyzed cases.
+Moreover, it delivers strong overall end-to-end speedup over the whole benchmark reported in our paper, spanning a wide range of document types.